xlwings/xlwings/docs/converters.rst

 Converters
 ==========

-Introduced with v0.7.0, converters define how Excel Ranges and their values are being converted both during **reading** and **writing** operations.
+Introduced with v0.7.0, converters define how Excel ranges and their values are converted both during **reading** and **writing** operations.
 They also provide a consistent experience across **xlwings.Range** objects and **User Defined Functions** (UDFs).